MassivePixel/YAXL.Redux/README.md

 ## Intro

-YAXL.REDUX is a predictable state container for Xamarin and C# applications.
+YAXL.Redux is a predictable state container for Xamarin and C# applications.
 It is a straightforward C# port of [redux](https://github.com/reactjs/redux) and aims at solving the exactly same problems.

 Library can be built from sources or installed via NuGet.